OpenZeppelin/defender-templates/defender/governance_summary/README.md

 - Run `yarn install` to install the necessary Node packages
 - A secrets file can be created for each stage of production.
 We will create one for development
   - Copy and rename the `sample.secrets.yml` to `.secrets/dev.yml`
-  - Modify the two lines in the `.secrets/dev.yml` file, replacing the portion in the angle brackets `<>` with your Defender API key and secret key, as indicated:
+  - Modify the two lines in the `.secrets/dev.yml` file, replacing the portion in the angle brackets `<>` with your Defender API key and Secret key, as indicated:
   - `defender-api-key: <API Key goes here>`
-  - `defender-api-secret: <API Secret goes here>`
+  - `defender-api-secret: <Secret Key goes here>`
 - Change directories to the stack that will be deployed
   - `cd governance_summary`
 - A config file can be created for each stage of production.
 We will create one for development